hummingbot/hummingbot-site/docs/hbot.md

 The Foundation aims to distribute these tokens to:

-* Users who utilize Hummingbot software to provide liquidity to Hummingbot-connected [exchanges](/connectors), both centralized and decentralized;
+* Users who utilize Hummingbot software to provide liquidity to Hummingbot-connected [exchanges](/exchanges) and decentralized market making platforms;
 * Developers who improve and extend the Hummingbot codebase;
 * Community members who create content, update documentation, and perform other work that benefit the Hummingbot ecosystem.

-See [Epochs](/governance/epochs) for more information on how HBOT is distributed.
+See [Epochs](/governance/epochs) for more information on how HBOT will be distributed.

 ## Claim Your Tokens